troyhacks/MoonLight/docs/moonbase/module/drivers.md

 ### FastLED Driver ☸️

-sends LED output to ESP32 gpio pins.
+Sends LED output to ESP32 gpio pins.

 * Switch off to see the effect framerate in System Status/Metrics
 * Switch on to see the effect framerate throttled by a LED driver in System Status/Metrics (800KHz, 256 LEDs, 24 bits is 130 fps theoretically - 120 practically)